KittyGiraudel/eleventy-plugin-footnotes/README.md

 what they are.
 ```

+Note that if the footnote content (2nd argument) is omitted entirely (willingly or by mistake), the footnote reference will not be rendered as an anchor at all since there is nothing to link to.

 ## Customisation

 - `title`: The `title` option is the content of the title of the footnotes section.
 This title *can* be [visually hidden](https://hugogiraudel.com/2016/10/13/css-hide-and-seek/) if desired but it should not be removed or emptied.